vikas-viki/wallet-connect-example/README.md

 **` Part 1 `**

-In part 1 we just made wallet connect integration where user can connect their wallet with provider which the use.
+In part 1 we just made wallet connect integration where user can connect their wallet with provider which they use.

 ``` javascript
 import { Web3Button, Web3Modal } from "@web3modal/react";